Tosiqul-Islam-Sopon/Next-Career-Client/README.md

-# 🎯 Next Career - Client
+# 🎯 Next Career

-**Next Career** is a modern job recruitment platform built with React that connects job seekers and recruiters through a streamlined, intuitive interface.
+**[Next Career](https://next-career-9a82c.web.app/)** is a modern job recruitment platform built with React that connects job seekers and recruiters through a streamlined, intuitive interface.
 This repository contains the frontend client application, featuring role-based dashboards, application tracking, and dynamic recruitment stage workflows.

 ---